Be a Champ: Kick the Smoking Habit

 WHY STOP SMOKING?

-The American Cancer Society encourages smokers to quit cigarettes for the multitude good-health reasons that result.
+The American Cancer Society encourages smokers to quit cigarettes for the multitude of good-health reasons that result.
 What are some immediate rewards smokers notice?

 - The heart rate and blood pressure drop 20 minutes after quitting